Heineken Asia Pacific: History

 In 1931, Singapore's Fraser & Neave (F&N) formed a joint venture with Holland's Heineken to venture into the brewing business in Singapore.
 The brewery, initially called "Malayan Breweries Limited", produced Tiger Beer, and later acquired Archipelago Brewery, which produced Anchor Beer.

 In 1990, Malayan Breweries changed its name to Asia Pacific Breweries.

 In 2004, APB acquired 90% of DB Breweries.

 In 2010, APB acquired PT Multi Bintang Indonesia from Heineken International BV.

 In August 2012, Fraser & Neave accepted an offer from Heineken to acquire its stake in APB for US$4.1 billion.
 Shareholders approved the deal during the extraordinary general meeting held on September 28, 2012.

-In 2013, APB merged with Heineken Asia Pacific and was renamed Heineken Asia Pacific to reflect its role as Heineken's regional hub.
+In 2013, APB merged with the original incarnation of Heineken Asia Pacific and was renamed Heineken Asia Pacific to reflect its role as Heineken's regional hub.

 Key brands

-The company’s main brands include Tiger Beer, Anchor, Baron’s Strong Brew, Bintang Beer, DB Bitters, Tui, ABC Extra Stout and Archipelago Brewery Company range of beers.
+The company's main brands include Tiger Beer, Anchor, Baron's Strong Brew, Bintang Beer, DB Bitters, Tui, ABC Extra Stout and Archipelago Brewery Company range of beers.
 It also brews Heineken under a license from its parent company.